osmangony01/career-hub/README.md

 ## AspirantHub

 This AspirantHub app is build by React JS.
-In this website, you choose you desire job and also apply that jobs.
+In this website, you choose your desire job and also apply that jobs.
 And It has some additional pages like blog, statistics etc.

 **Features of AspirantHub:**